kyclark/biofx_python/01_dna/README.md

 20 12 17 21
 ```

-The "make test" target will run the complete test suite:
+The `make test` target will run the complete test suite:

 ```
 $ make test